RuslanPr0g/Hiscaries-Library-of-Stories/README.md

 This will add a new migration to the chosen service.

-To run the backend application, please set HC.AppHost as your startup project and hit run!
+To run the backend application, please set Hiscary.AppHost as your startup project and hit run!

 #### Helpful!